 Technologies designed for factory or building automation, as they are already in use for long time, meet many of the requirements of the Internet of Things (IoT).
 Of interest are technologies like Industrial Ethernet, Highway Addressable Remote Transducer (HART), Profinet, HomePlug and others.

 For factory automation (keyword: Industry 4.0) a number of alliances or working groups define standards covering functions, features and protocols of all seven layers of the OSI model and above.
 Examples are Eclipse Foundation, Industrial Internet Consortium, IPSO Alliance or ZigBee Alliance.
-Find additional names in my presentation on Slideshare.

 Personal Area Networks (PANs) are used to interconnect wearables.
 These networks have short reach (in the near field of a person, just a few meters).
 Radio technology in Wireless Personal Area Networks (WPANs) is specified in standard IEEE 802.15.4 IEEE Standard for Local and metropolitan area networks – Part 15.4: Low-Rate Wireless Personal Area Networks (LR-WPAN).